A Basic Guide to Choosing a Folding Bike

 Full-sized frame, unique swivel fold system, minimal disassembly but no handlebar fold and no break in frame.
 Different models for on and off-road, folding MTB originally designed for US military paratroopers.

 Fastest folding mechanism, compactness similar to Brompton.
-Perfect for commuting, carbon frame model available for speed.
+Perfect for commuting, carbon frame model available for speed and lighter weight.
 Easily wheeled while folded.

 Lightweight high performance design, built for speed but comes with weight limit.
 Compact fold, iconic slanted X frame.
-Foldie equivalent of a road bike.
+Several models available such as the FX and FXS which is the folding equivalent of a road bike, and the commuter friendly IVE.

 There are many other foldies sold in Malaysia at a wide range of prices, but this list is a compilation of the some of the best brands in terms of quality.
 The higher the price, the better the components and ride quality, which means you get what you pay for.
 If you're not doing serious cycling, it may be ok to skimp a little.
 Remember that in the end, your bike is a personal choice based on your preference and needs.